webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 %

-- **Cloud-based vs. On-Premises Vulnerabilities**:
+- **Cloud-based vs. On-Premises Vulnerabilities**: Distinguishing between attacks targeting cloud-based services and traditional on-premises infrastructure.
-- **Cloud-Based**: Vulnerabilities that affect data and systems hosted in cloud environments.
+- **Cloud-Based Vulnerabilities**: affect data and systems hosted in cloud environments.
-- **On-Premises**: Vulnerabilities that affect data and systems hosted within an organization's physical infrastructure.
+- **On-Premises Vulnerabilities**: affect data and systems hosted within an organization's physical infrastructure.
-- **Zero-Day**:
-- **A zero-day vulnerability is a software flaw that is unknown to the vendor and has no available patch, making it a prime target for attackers.**:
+- **Zero-Day**: A zero-day vulnerability is a software flaw that is unknown to the vendor and has no available patch, making it a prime target for attackers.
-- **Weak Configurations**:
-- **Security weaknesses resulting from improper or suboptimal settings in software, hardware, or systems.**:
+- **Weak Configurations**: Security weaknesses resulting from improper or suboptimal settings in software, hardware, or systems
+- **Weak Configurations -Open Permissions**: Allowing unauthorized access due to overly permissive permissions.
+- **Weak Configurations -Unsecure Root Accounts**: Insufficiently secured administrative accounts.
+- **Weak Configurations -Errors**: Configuration mistakes that create vulnerabilities.
+- **Weak Configurations -Weak Encryption**: Poorly configured encryption mechanisms.
+- **Weak Configurations -Unsecure Protocols**: Use of insecure communication protocols.
+- **Weak Configurations -Default Settings**: Using default settings that may be insecure.
+- **Weak Configurations -Open Ports and Services**: Exposing unnecessary network ports and services.
+- **Third-Party Risks**: Vulnerabilities arising from interactions with third-party vendors and services.
 - **Subcategories**:
-- **Open Permissions**: Allowing unauthorized access due to overly permissive permissions.
-- **Unsecure Root Accounts**: Insufficiently secured administrative accounts.
-- **Errors**: Configuration mistakes that create vulnerabilities.
-- **Weak Encryption**: Poorly configured encryption mechanisms.
-- **Unsecure Protocols**: Use of insecure communication protocols.
-- **Default Settings**: Using default settings that may be insecure.
-- **Open Ports and Services**: Exposing unnecessary network ports and services.
-- **Third-Party Risks**:
-- **Vulnerabilities arising from interactions with third-party vendors and services.**:
-- **Subcategories**:
-- **Vendor Management**: Challenges in ensuring third-party vendors meet security standards.
+- **Third-Party Risks -Vendor Management**: Challenges in ensuring third-party vendors meet security standards.
-- **System Integration**: Risks related to integrating third-party systems.
+- **Third-Party Risks -System Integration**: Risks related to integrating third-party systems.
-- **Lack of Vendor Support**: Vulnerabilities due to unsupported software or hardware.
+- **Third-Party Risks -Lack of Vendor Support**: Vulnerabilities due to unsupported software or hardware.
-- **Supply Chain**: Risks stemming from vulnerabilities in the supply chain.
+- **Third-Party Risks -Supply Chain**: Risks stemming from vulnerabilities in the supply chain.
-- **Outsourced Code Development**: Security concerns when code is developed externally.
+- **Third-Party Risks -Outsourced Code Development**: Security concerns when code is developed externally.
-- **Data Storage**: Risks related to how third parties handle data storage and security.
+- **Third-Party Risks -Data Storage**: Risks related to how third parties handle data storage and security.
-- **Improper or Weak Patch Management**:
-- **Inadequate procedures for applying updates and patches to various components.**:
+- **Improper or Weak Patch Management**: security patches are not applied to systems vulnerabilities in software code, OS, or Firmware.
+Inadequate procedures for applying updates and patches to various components.
-- **Subcategories**:
-- **Firmware**: Updating the firmware of hardware devices.
+- **Improper or Weak Patch Management -Firmware**: not updating the firmware of hardware devices.
-- **Operating System (OS)**: Updating the underlying OS for security.
+- **Improper or Weak Patch Management -Operating System (OS)**: not updating the underlying OS for security.
-- **Applications**: Keeping software applications up-to-date with security patches.
+- **Improper or Weak Patch Management -Applications**: not keeping software applications up-to-date with security patches.
-- **Legacy Platforms**:
-- **Systems, hardware, or software that are outdated and no longer supported by vendors, making them prone to vulnerabilities.**:
+- **Legacy Platforms Impacts**: Systems, hardware, or software that are outdated and no longer supported by vendors, making them prone to vulnerabilities.
+Consequences of security breaches and vulnerabilities.
-- **Impacts**:
-- **Consequences of security breaches and vulnerabilities.**:
-- **Subcategories**:
-- **Data Loss**: Unauthorized access or deletion of data.
+- **Legacy Platforms Impacts -Data Loss**: Unauthorized access or deletion of data.
-- **Data Breaches**: Unauthorized access to sensitive data.
+- **Legacy Platforms Impacts -Data Breaches**: Unauthorized access to sensitive data.
-- **Data Exfiltration**: Theft of data from a network.
+- **Legacy Platforms Impacts -Data Exfiltration**: Theft of data from a network.
-- **Identity Theft**: Unauthorized use of someone's personal information.
+- **Legacy Platforms Impacts -Identity Theft**: Unauthorized use of someone's personal information.
-- **Financial**: Monetary losses due to cyberattacks.
+- **Legacy Platforms Impacts -Financial**: Monetary losses due to cyberattacks.
-- **Reputation**: Damage to an individual or organization's reputation.
+- **Legacy Platforms Impacts -Reputation**: Damage to an individual or organization's reputation.
-- **Availability Loss**: Disruption of services or data unavailability.
+- **Legacy Platforms Impacts -Availability Loss**: Disruption of services or data unavailability.

 ## 1.7 Summarize the techniques used in security assessments